crGowen/SimpleTemplates/CPP/DLL/README.md

 Add a resource/reference to the .dll file (also tick 'make local copy' if appropriate).

+Also be sure to use dllexport/dllimport declarations for functions that need to be exposed, otherwise it will not work.

 # DYNAMIC LINKING:

 No including, load using LoadLibrary function with a relative filepath to the .dll file, and use the (slightly more unwieldy) explicit linking method.
 Remember to use interop-boundary safe variables if needed, and load functions with GetProcAddress.